 If talking to them doesn’t work, send them a copy of your local noise ordinance or lease agreement with a note reminding your neighbor of what you said before.
-Be sure to include the details of the situation and that you will be contacting the relevant authorities if they don’t start making an effort to make less noise.
+Be sure to include the details of the situation and let them know that you will be contacting the relevant authorities if they don’t start making an effort to make less noise.
 Hopefully this method works, but if it doesn’t we still have some more tips for you.

 Step 3: Report Noise Complaints

-If there is still no response, you can contact your landlord or homeowners association, giving them a detailed report of the situation.
+If there is still no response, you can contact your landlord or homeowners association and give them a detailed report of the situation.
 If several tenants or homeowners send in requests simultaneously (written or verbal), the chances of the issue being solved increases.
 Written complaints work better than verbal ones since you can go into more detail describing the problem, making sure it’s taken more seriously.

 Step 4: Contact Police/Animal Control

 If no one seems to help, you can always contact the police or animal control.
 Obviously, taking this step won’t do much in improving your relationship with your neighbor, but if may be your last resort.
 The police might not want to get involved if it’s an issue with a barking dog so you may have to contact animal control for that.
 Lastly, you can take your noisy neighbor to small claims court for nuisance.
 Small claims courts don’t require a lawyer and the process is much easier than regular court.

 If you have any questions regarding soundproofing or acoustics, please reach out to us!
 We also offer a variety of customizable soundproof curtains that can fit any home or business.